virtualeconomy/py-vsys/doc/smart_contract/v_escrow_ctrt.md

 ### Registration

-`tok_id` is the token id of the token that deposited into this payment channel contract.
+`tok_id` is the token id of the token that deposited into this V Escrow contract.

 Note that the caller is the judge of the escrow contract.